Paul Tylak

-Paul Tylak is an Irish writer, actor and comedian.
+Paul Tylak is an Irish writer, actor and stand-up comedian.

 Personal life

 Paul Tylak was born to an Irish mother and Sri Lankan father, and grew up between Ireland and England.
-He attended the now closed De Burgh School in Tadworth, Surrey.
+He attended the now-closed De Burgh School in Tadworth, Surrey.
 He has lived in Tallaght since 2002, and has two children Reuben and Calvin.

 Writing career

 Television

 Like many Irish comedians of his generation, Paul Tylak got his first TV break on the RTÉ show Nighthawks in the late 1980s.
 Tylak has since contributed to the writing of the RTÉ sketch comedy series Stew (2004-2005), which won Best Entertainment Series at the Irish Film and Television Awards in 2005 and at the Celtic Film & Television Festival in 2006, and to This Is Ireland, a comedy sketch series about Ireland made for the BBC in 2004.

 Radio

 Tylak wrote and co-starred in two BBC Radio shows, The Nualas and The O'Show on BBC.